JonasBakys0/search_with_machine_learning_course/week2/notes.md

     ...
 ```

-Overall my synonyms was quete bad.
-Need to return to synonims generation step and try different model.
+Overall my synonyms were quite bad.
+Need to return to the synonyms generation step and try different model.